Luke 6: Verse 1

 Luke places the event at a specific date: εν σαββατω δευτεροπρωτω (en sabbatō deuteroprōtō), translated in the King James Version as "on the second Sabbath after the first".
-This phrase is not found elsewhere in the Gospel, and it is omitted in some ancient manuscripts, the New International Version and some other modern versions.
+This phrase is not found elsewhere in the New Testament, and it is omitted in some ancient manuscripts, the New International Version and some other modern versions.
 Evangelical writer Jeremy Myers suggests this could have been the day of Shavuot (Festival of Weeks), which would give the action of Jesus an added significance.
 Only the priests were allowed to collect wheat and process it on the Sabbath to bake the showbread (which they could eat).
 Jesus extends this privilege to his disciples: in essence, in his teaching, priesthood is open to all.
 This action represents a radical departure from traditional ways and structures, and undermines the special status of the priests.
+In walking through the grainfields, Ambrose observes that Jesus' "very practice and mode of action" represent the absolution of his followers from the duty to follow the old law.